What We Did

 The agencies that steward Mt.
-Tam, and the community that loves it, all have a role to play in helping keep this place healthy and vibrant.
+Tam, and the community that loves it, all have a role to play in keeping the mountain healthy and vibrant.
 To be able to meet this goal, we must first try to answer important questions such as:

-- What is the state of our collective knowledge about how plant and wildlife communities and species are doing?
+- What do we know about how Mt.
+Tam's plant and wildlife communities and species are doing?

 - Do we have a baseline against which we can see and measure change?

 - Where do the gaps in our understanding of these resources and the physical and ecological drivers affecting them lie?

 In the spring of 2016, One Tam land management agencies, the Golden Gate National Parks Conservancy, and experts from around the Bay Area came together to share their knowledge and to try to answer the question: How healthy is Mt.
 Tam?